Brykerr78/ColorduinoScrollerLibrary/README.md

 ColorduinoScrollerLibrary
 =========================

-A add on library for the GFX Library by Adafruit and the Colorduino GFX Library by DinoTools

-- Author: Zane Carter (pretty did much everything)
-- Co-Author/Major Modifier: Jack Broadway (oooo a library)
-- Contributer/Code Cleaner: maujabur
+A simple library for scrolling text on a Colorduino.
+Updated for Arduino: 1.8.5

 Features
 ========